-When I think of heaven of what heaven would look like I think of the Seychelles.
+When I think of what heaven would look like, I think of the Seychelles.
 I mean look at that picture above!
 It just doesn’t look real.
-But it is and that’s what makes me salivate every time I think of these beautiful islands located off the east coast of Africa.
-Unfortunately, isolation and a pristine environment comes with a price and a trip to the Seychelles will cost you mega amounts of money.
+But it is, and that’s what makes me salivate every time I think of these beautiful islands located off the east coast of Africa.
+Unfortunately, isolation and a pristine environment comes with a price, and a trip to the Seychelles will cost you mega amounts of money.
 This is not a budget destination.
 Ever.
 This country caters to honeymooners, celebrities, and high-end tourists.
 But if you have the money, then this place should be on the top of your list of places to visit.

-- Transportation: Bikes, the best way to get around the islands, cost $10-32 USD for a day rental.
+Transportation – Bikes, the best way to get around the islands, cost between $10-32 USD for a day rental.
 A car is $70 USD per day and is only available on the main islands of Mahé and Praslin.
-High-speed catamaran rides between Mahé and Praslin run at $70 USD per person.
-A ferry schooner between Mahé and Praslin or La Digue runs $19 USD (but it takes 3x as long).
+High-speed catamaran rides between Mahé and Praslin run around $70 USD per person.
+A ferry schooner between Mahé and Praslin or La Digue will be about $20 USD (but it takes 3x as long).
 Between Praslin and La Digue, a ferry schooner runs around $28 USD.
 There are also small boat rides from Mahé to La Digue available.

-- Activities: Activities tend to cost $50 USD or more depending on what you want to do.
+Activities – Activities tend to cost about $50 USD or more depending on what you want to do.
 Expect to pay top dollar for most things here.